 The Submission Private Key should never be accessible to a computer with Internet connectivity.
 Instead, it should remain on the Secure Viewing Station and on offline backup storage.

 There are several places in the SecureDrop architecture where two-factor authentication is used to protect access to sensitive information or systems.
-These instances use the standard TOTP and/or HOTP algorithms, and so a variety of devices can be used to provide two-factor authentication for devices.
+These instances use the standard TOTP and/or HOTP algorithms, and so a variety of devices can be used to generate 6-digit two-factor authentication codes.
 We recommend using one of: